PyramidKV: Dynamic KV Cache Compression based on Pyramidal Information Funneling: Experiment

-\subsection{\method Preserves the Long-Context Understanding Ability}
+\subsubsection{\method Preserves the Long-Context Understanding Ability}

-We conduct the "Fact Retrieval Across Context Lengths" (Needle In A Haystack) experiment~\cite{liu2023lost,fu2024data} to evaluate the in-context retrieval capabilities of LLMs when utilizing various KV cache compression methods.
-For this purpose, we employ \textbf{LlaMa-3-8B-Instruct} and \textbf{Mistral-7B-Instruct}~\cite{jiang2023mistral} as our base, with context lengths extending up to 8k and 32k tokens.
-We compared several KV cache compression techniques (\method, SnapKV~\cite{li2024snapkv}, and H2O~\cite{zhang2024h2o}) at cache sizes of \textbf{64} and full cache.
-The results are displayed in \autoref{figure:needle_llama} and \autoref{figure:needle_mistral} (Additional results with varying KV cache sizes with Mistral-7B-Instruct-32k-v0.2~\cite{jiang2023mistral} and LlaMa-3-8B-8k are available in \autoref{appendix:needle}).
-The results demonstrate that with only 64 KV cache retained, \method effectively maintains the model's ability to understand short contexts (up to a context length of 6.8k), and experiences only a modest degradation in performance on longer contexts.
-In contrast, other KV cache compression methods significantly impair the performance of LLMs.
+We conduct the "Fact Retrieval Across Context Lengths" (Needle In A Haystack) experiment~\citep{liu2023lost,fu2024data}, which is a dataset designed to test whether a model can find key information in long input sequences, to evaluate the in-context retrieval capabilities of LLMs when utilizing various KV cache compression methods.
+For this purpose, we employ \textbf{LlaMa-3-70B-Instruct} as our base, with context lengths extending up to 8k.
+We compared several KV cache compression techniques (\method, SnapKV~\citep{li2024snapkv}, and H2O~\citep{zhang2024h2o}) at cache sizes of \textbf{128} and full cache.
+The results, presented in \autoref{figure:needle_llama} \footnote{Additional results with 64, 96 and 128 KV cache sizes with \textbf{LlaMa-3-8B-Instruct} at 8k context length, \textbf{LlaMa-3-70B-Instruct} at 8k context length, and \textbf{Mistral-7B-Instruct}~\citep{jiang2023mistral} at 32k context length are available in \autoref{appendix:needle}}.
+The results demonstrate that with only 128 KV cache retained, \method effectively maintains the model's ability to understand short contexts, and shows only modest degradation for longer contexts.
+In contrast, other KV cache compression methods significantly hinder the performance of LLMs.
+Notably, for the larger model (\textbf{LlaMa-3-70B-Instruct}), \method achieves 100.0 Acc. performance, matching the results of FullKV, thereby demonstrating its ability to preserve long-context comprehension with a substantially reduced KV cache.
+We adopt the haystack setting of haystack formed from a long corpus for the Needle In A Haystack task as \cite{wu2024retrieval}.

-\subsection{~\method Significantly Reduces Memory with Limited Performance Drop}
+\subsubsection{~\method Significantly Reduces Memory with Limited Performance Drop}

 In this section, we study how sensitive the methods are with different sizes of KV cache.
 We report the KV cache memory reduction in Table \ref{tab:memory_reduction}.
 We evaluate the memory consumption of LLaMa-3-8B-Instruct.
 Specifically, we evaluate the memory consumption of all methods with a fixed batch size of 1, a sequence length of 8192, and model weights in fp16 format.
 We observe that \method substantially reduces the KV cache memory across different numbers of cache sizes.
+We also present that the allocation strategy and score-based selection add minimal complexity in the inference phase as~\autoref{appendix:inference_overhead}.